 Be Your Own Cheering Section

-A constructive resolution for 2013 would be to give yourself ultimate kindness.
+A constructive resolution would be to give yourself ultimate kindness.
 To resolve to not be so hard on yourself for a change.
 You can pick one or two things to start with.
 Rather than saying to yourself that you must add more fruits and vegetables into your diet, start by trying one new fruit or vegetable each week for the next two months.
 Start an art project you have always been curious about.
 Go splurge on a beautiful journal to keep your thoughts in.
 Pick a new outdoor hiking spot to explore each week.

 Once you start getting into the habit of making small steps towards being kind to yourself, bigger things will fall into place.
 Your resolutions to stop eating sugar or focusing on the twenty pounds you need to lose might feel more doable.
 You will learn to cheer yourself on, doing it all with loving kindness.
 You will soon see that there really is no other way.
 And you can finally lay the whip down.

 What are some ways you can treat yourself kindly this year?
 I would love to know.
 Keep the discussion going in the comments below.